 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-Granted, the heat output doesn’t feel as hot as a ceramic fan but then again it feels much more natural.
-And besides, its oscillation feature and 10-speed fan will distribute the warm air over a much wider arc.
-The thermostat-controlled temperature range goes up in one degree increments from around 21˚C to a very cosy 37˚C. The beauty of this system is that all the same functions also apply to the cooling feature, so come summer time, simply tap the blue button and it will deliver a nice cool breeze instead.
+Granted, the heat output doesn’t feel as hot as a ceramic fan but it feels much more natural.
+Its oscillation feature and 10-speed fan will distribute the warm air over a much wider arc.
+The thermostat-controlled temperature range goes up in one degree increments from around 21˚C to a cosy 37˚C. The beauty of this system is that all the same functions also apply to the cooling feature, so come summer time, simply tap the blue button and it will deliver a nice cool breeze instead.

 Of course, this fan doesn’t just keep you warm or cool you down, it purifies the air too.
 In fact it seems to clear the air of pretty much everything, including formaldehyde – a nasty gas that’s emitted by most wooden flooring, cigarettes and a variety of household products.
 The Dyson Purifier Hot+Cool Formaldehyde uses a HEPA air filtration system and a bank of sensors to measure air quality, adjusting its air intake speed response accordingly.
 The filter will need changing about once a year or so, but thankfully the app and the unit’s LCD screen will tell you when it's time.